mateuszniechwiej/Ms-1-LP/README.md

 |Tablet              |:white_check_mark:|:white_check_mark:|:white_check_mark:|:white_check_mark:|Not Tested        |
 |Desktop             |:white_check_mark:|:white_check_mark:|:white_check_mark:|:white_check_mark:|:white_check_mark:|

-The website was tested on varied number of devices:
+The website was tested on a varied number of devices:
 ### For Mobiles:
 * Android - Samsung Galaxy S10 (screen size - 6.1-inch) on Chrome, Opera, Firefox and Microsoft Edge
 * IOS - iPhone 7 (screen size - 4.7-inch) on Safari and Chrome
 ### For Tablet:
-Surface book in tablet view - Chrome, Opera, Firefox, Edge (screen size - 13.5- inch)
+Surface Book in tablet view - Chrome, Opera, Firefox, Edge (screen size - 13.5- inch)
 ### For Desktop:
 * PC Windows (Windows 10):
-  1. Surface book on (screen size - 13.5-inch)
+  1. Surface Book on (screen size - 13.5-inch)
-  2. Surface book on the second monitor DELL U2419H(screen size - 24-inch)
+  2. Surface Book on the second monitor DELL U2419H(screen size - 24-inch)

   Tested on  Chrome, Opera, Firefox and Microsoft Edge
-* Macbook pro 13 :
+* MacBook pro 13 :
   * Tested on Safari and Chrome browser.

-Also,friends and family were asked to test this website and I did not receive any information on noticed bugs in the feedback from them.
+Also, friends and family were asked to test this website and I did not receive any information on noticed bugs in the feedback from them.

 ## Performance

-### To improve and check performance for this website I used [Lighthouse](https://developers.google.com/web/tools/lighthouse) , which is part of [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools)
+### To improve and check performance for this website I used [Lighthouse](https://developers.google.com/web/tools/lighthouse), which is part of [Chrome Developer Tool](https://developers.google.com/web/tools/chrome-devtools)

 * Home Page Test: